austinszeng/pr4adventure/README.md

 ## more monsters (3 points)
 - There are normal people, merchants, and enforcers.
 Both Merchant and Enforcer classes inherit from Person and have altered levels of health, attentiveness, speed, anger, etc. The higher the anger, the more likely the person is to fight back rather than call an enforcer.
 If their speed is higher than the player's, then the player is more unlikely to be able to run away.
 Merchants can't move away from their store.
 ## player attributes (3 points)
 - Added damage, speed, and cunning attributes.
-A higher cunning value increases the success rate of pickpocketing and a higher speed value increases the success rate of running away and allows the player to attack first and be able to have a chance to dodge an opponent's attacks when fighting.
+A higher cunning value increases the success rate of pickpocketing and a higher speed value increases the success rate of running away and allows the player to attack first and be able to have a chance to dodge an opponent's attack when fighting.
 ## weapons and armor (4 points)
 - Added Weapon, Clothes, Shoes, and Disguise classes that all inherit from item.
 Respectively, they increase player damage, player health, and player speed when equipped.
 When an item of the Disguise class is equipped, it allows the player to be able to move freely away from all types of people regardless of if they are engaged, but the Disguise item is used up if used to move away from an Enforcer.
 ## bigger world (2 points)